MARXdown/MARXdown.github.io/about.md

 title: About Us
 ---

-MARXdown is interested in creating minimal reading editions of important texts that are legible and public.
+MARXdown is interested in creating minimal reading editions of important texts that are readable, multi-layered, and public.
 Our goal is to cooperate together to create critical reading guides and supplemental historical and sociological studies, in easily accessible and user-friendly interfaces to which anyone may contribute.

 * * *